datastax/nodejs-driver/README.md

 It executes `rowCallback(n, row)` per each row received, where `n` is the index of the row.

-It executes `endCallback(err, rowsCount)` when all rows have been received or there is an error retrieving the row.
+It executes `endCallback(err, rowLength)` when all rows have been received or there is an error retrieving the row.

 Use one of the values defined in `types.consistencies` for  `consistency`, defaults to quorum.